philippsaul/cw/README.md

-# This is the official (and private) Campusweek of Corona-2021 in Gelsenkirchen
+#:beers::beers: Campuswoche 2021 in Gelsenkirchen :beers::beers:
-Have some fun and drink beer :beers:
+Have some fun and drink beer.